The Ultimate Guide to SEO Tracking for Agency Success

 • Track changes in organic click-through rates to assess the impact of schema markup implementation.

-• Set up regular log file exports from the client’s server and use tools like SEMrush Log File Analyzer.
+• Set up regular log file exports from the client’s server and use tools like Semrush Log File Analyzer.

 • Track metrics like crawl frequency, crawl budget distribution, and crawled vs. indexed ratio.